AdityaVikramSingh-O/Folders-for-ChatGPT/Folders-for-ChatGPT/README.md

 ## Overview

-**PinGPTChat** is a lightweight and efficient browser extension that allows users to pin important chats in ChatGPT.
-With an intuitive interface and simple controls, this extension ensures that your most critical conversations are always easily accessible.
+**PinGPTChat** is a lightweight and efficient browser extension that allows users to create folders to organize their chats in ChatGPT.

-## History

-*I started using chatgpt from the first weeks of its appearance.
-During this time I have accumulated a huge number of chats and some of them are very important to me.
-And therefore in order not to lose sight of them I wanted a way to pin them for quick access.
-I went online, BUT to my surprise, I only found a couple of alternatives - (like PinFold)[https://chromewebstore.google.com/detail/pinfold-chatgpt-folder-an/ookinnlmhenbmdkhmnnpomnalaiijlkh], which allows you to pin just one chat for free and costs around $5 and (Pinnable ChatGPT)[https://chromewebstore.google.com/detail/pinnable-chatgpt-pin-gpt/gkcoljnpncflkbpfdclfnilimianfech?hl=en], which lets you pin three but then asks you to pay $10 to pin more
-I was **shocked/amazed**—how could such an **elementary and fundamental** thing have a price?
-This got me thinking, and I decided to **create my own free solution**, because something this simple should be available to everyone.*

 ## Features

-- **you can  -  pin chats:** Quickly pin your important chats in ChatGPT for easy access.
+- **you can  -  Create folders :** Quickly pin your important chats in ChatGPT for easy access.
+- **you can  -  add chats to folder**
-- **you can  -  unpin chats:** Unpin chats when they are no longer needed.
+- **you can  -  remove chats from folder**

-+++ **Unlimited Pinned Chats:** No restrictions on the number of chats you can pin.

 ## Installation